 \section{Abstract}

-We explain how to obtain non-trivial historic contractive wandering domains for a dense set of diffeomorphisms in certain type of Newhouse domains of homoclinic tangencies in dimension $d\geq 3$.
-We show how these Newhouse domains can be obtained arbitrarily close to diffeomorphisms displaying heterodimensional or equidimensional cycles associated with periodic points with complex multipliers.
+We explain how to obtain non-trivial historic contractive wandering domains for a dense set of diffeomorphisms in certain type of {$C^r$}-Newhouse domains of homoclinic tangencies in dimension $d\geq 3$ {and $r\geq 1$.
+In particular, this gives for the first time a contribution to Takens' last problem in the $C^1$ topology and in dimension $d>2$.} We show how these Newhouse domains can be obtained arbitrarily close to diffeomorphisms exhibiting heterodimensional cycles {(in dimension $d=3$)} or non-transverse equidimensional cycles {(in any dimension $d\ge 3$)} associated with periodic points with non-real complex {leading} multipliers.